yairm210/Unciv/docs/wiki/Translations,-mods,-and-modding-freedom-in-Open-Source.md

 5. **Mass changes**.
 If we're changing the source of the translation but want to keep the various destinations (say, we change "Gold from trade routes +[amount]%" to "+[amount]% Gold from trade routes"), if all the translation files are in Git we can do that in 1 minute.
 If it's external, this varies greatly.

-Here are some ways that we managed to go wrong:
+Here are some ways that we managed to go wrong in the past:

 - Putting all languages into the same file ("one big translation dictionary") - when multiple people edit this file for different languages, they can conflict with each other.
 Separate to different files for simpler management.